Oliver-Slape/ZSL/README.md

 # Management
 ## Contingency Plan
-### Powerpoint and GDD backed up on both USB and on Google drive.
+### PowerPoint and GDD backed up on both USB and on Google drive.
 ### Assets backed up on both USB and Google drive
 ### Back up plan for the Throwing plastic bottle game
 ### If unable to finish one of the game's, mechanics will be used from another game to the unfinished one